Chapter 6 Conveyance & Transportation Issues

-- Wash hands frequently, using soap and water or an alcohol-based cleaner.
+- Wash hands frequently with soap and water or use an alcohol-based sanitizer containing ≥60% alcohol.

 - Follow safe food and water precautions when eating off the ship at ports of call.

-- Use personal protective measures during port visits in malaria- or dengue-endemic areas.
+- Use measures to prevent insect bites during port visits, especially in malaria- or dengue-endemic areas.